Skip to main content

 Configuring OpenID Connect for GitHub

-This document outlines the steps required to configure Pulumi Cloud to accept GitHub id_tokens and exchange them for organization access tokens.
+This document outlines the steps required to configure Pulumi Cloud to accept GitHub id_tokens and exchange them for Pulumi access tokens.
+Three token types are supported — organization, team, and personal — subject to your Pulumi edition.

 This guide walks through the Pulumi Cloud UI.
 You can also configure OIDC Issuers via the REST API or the OidcIssuer resource in the Pulumi Service provider.